-Under B§ 10.1-613.5 of the Code of Virginia, the board is authorized to establish and collect application fees to be used for the administration of the dam safety program, administrative review, certifications, and the repair and maintenance of impounding structures including actions taken in accordance with B§B§ 10.1-608, 10.1-609, and 10.1-613 of the Code of Virginia.
+Under § 10.1-613.5 of the Code of Virginia, the board is authorized to establish and collect application fees to be used for the administration of the dam safety program, administrative review, certifications, and the repair and maintenance of impounding structures-including actions taken in accordance with §§ 10.1-608, 10.1-6009, and 10.1-613.
 The fees will be deposited into the Dam Safety, Flood Prevention and Protection Assistance Administrative Fund.

 4VAC50-20-375.
-Fee for coverage under the general permit for low hazard impounding structures.
+Fee for coverage under the General Permit for low hazard impounding structures.

-The fee for processing registration statements from impounding structure owners seeking to obtain coverage under the general permit for low hazard impounding structures shall be \$300.
+The fee for processing registration statements from impounding structure owners seeking to obtain coverage under the General Permit for low hazard impounding structures shall be \$300.

 4VAC50-20-395.
-Simplified dam break inundation zone analysis fee.
+Simplified Dam Break Inundation Zone Analysis fee.

-Pursuant to authority provided in B§ 10.1-604.1 A 1 of the Code of Virginia and in accordance with 4VAC50-20-40 C, when the department receives a request from the owner of a dam to conduct a simplified dam break inundation zone analysis, the owner shall submit a fee of \$2,000 prior to the department conducting such analysis.
-The fee shall be submitted in accordance with 4VAC50-20-350 B and C as applicable.
+Pursuant to authority provided in §10.1-604.1 subsection A, subdivision 1 and in accordance with 4VAC50-20-40 C, when the Department receives a request from the owner of a dam to conduct a simplified dam break inundation zone analysis, the owner shall pay 50 percent of the cost of the analysis.
+Accordingly, prior to the Department conducting an analysis, the owner shall submit a fee of \$1,000.
+The fee shall be submitted in accordance with 4VAC50-20-350 subsections B and C as applicable.
 The fee shall be deposited into the Dam Safety Administrative Fund to be used to cover the partial cost of such analysis.
-Once the analysis has commenced, no analysis fee remitted to the department shall be subject to refund.
+No analysis fee remitted to the department shall be subject to refund.